Lakehouse

 We treated the café as a platform for sequential experiments, each building on what we learned from the last.

 Anonymous Loyalty was the most ambitious experiment.
 We asked: what if we could recognize and reward repeat customers without them having to do anything at all?
-Using overhead cameras at entry points, the counter, and seating areas, we built a system that matched familiar human patterns with point-of-sale data.
-When a repeat customer walked in, staff received a quiet notification that a regular had arrived, along with their usual order and visit frequency.
-No app required.
-No loyalty card.
-No sign-up form.
+Using overhead cameras at entry points, the counter, and seating areas, we built a computer vision pipeline that detected and tracked individuals through the space.
+The system did not use facial recognition in the traditional sense -- instead, it built composite signatures from clothing patterns, body proportions, and movement characteristics, matching these against historical visit data.

 The four pillars of Anonymous Loyalty -- Recognize, React, Reward, Retain -- became a framework we applied to client engagements long after the café itself had served its purpose.
+The technical architecture -- edge-processed computer vision feeding a probabilistic matching engine backed by POS correlation -- became a reference design for several retail innovation programs we led for Fortune 500 clients.

 Results

-Huge Café operated for over two years, serving as both a neighborhood gathering spot and the industry's most honest retail innovation lab.
 The anonymous loyalty system successfully built robust repeat-customer profiles without asking customers to do a single thing -- proving that meaningful personalization does not require the friction of account creation.
+The social vending data gave us concrete conversion metrics that replaced guesswork in client proposals.
+The RFID vessel system demonstrated that ambient, projection-based interfaces could replace screens entirely in a retail context.

 The insights from the café directly informed our approach to retail technology for clients like Lowe's, Under Armour, and AMC Theatres.
 More importantly, it established a principle that I carry into every engagement at Lakehouse Digital: the best technology disappears into the experience.
 If a customer notices the technology before they notice the improvement, you have built the wrong thing.